dan-t/rusty-tags/README.md

 Put this into your `~/.vim/after/ftplugin/rust.vim` file:

     set tags=rusty-tags.vi;/
     autocmd BufWrite *.rs :silent !rusty-tags vi

+or, if you want to manually add the tags for the rust standard library:

+    set tags=rusty-tags.vi;/,path-to-rust-source-code/rusty-tags.vi
+    autocmd BufWrite *.rs :silent !rusty-tags vi

 The first line (only supported by vim >= 7.4) ensures that vim will